ONLINE REGISTRATION HAS ENDED!

 If you would like to renew your membership or join SEFAPP and benefit from the member discount, please add $90 ($60 for Early Career or $30 for Student with ID).

-Join us at our new conference location courtesy of the Florida Atlantic University School of Medicine."
+Join us at a new conference location courtesy of the Florida Atlantic University College of Medicine."

 DIRECTIONS TO GELB AUDITORIUM - Click Here to Print